marmelab/react-admin/docs/Datagrid.md

 );
 ```

-If you render more thab one `<DatagridConfigurable>` in the same page, you must pass a unique `preferenceKey` prop to each one:
+If you render more than one `<DatagridConfigurable>` in the same page, you must pass a unique `preferenceKey` prop to each one:

 ```jsx
 const PostList = () => (